Skip Navigation

 The British Columbia Clean Energy Act, introduced in 2010, sets out British Columbia’s energy objectives, including achieving electricity self-sufficiency, fostering the development of innovative technology that supports energy conservation and efficiency and the use of clean or renewable resources, and reducing greenhouse gas emissions.
 In February 2024, the Government of British Columbia announced updates to the energy objectives in the Clean Energy Act, including replacing the existing target that requires 93% of electricity generated in British Columbia to come from clean or renewable electricity generation with a new target of 100% by 2030.
 The updates also introduced a new objective of ensuring that BC Hydro is ready to acquire enough electricity to meet British Columbia’s long-term climate targets.

 The CleanBC plan, originally launched in 2018, introduced a range of actions to reduce emissions, build a cleaner economy and prepare for the impacts of climate change.
-In 2021, British Columbia released the CleanBC Roadmap to 2030, which builds on the CleanBC plan and includes stronger measures to meet British Columbia’s 2030 greenhouse gas reduction target of reducing emissions by 40% below 2007 levels.
+In 2021, British Columbia released the CleanBC Roadmap to 2030, which built on the CleanBC plan and includes stronger measures to meet British Columbia’s 2030 greenhouse gas reduction target of reducing emissions by 40% below 2007 levels.
 The plan calls for British Columbia to increase the generation of clean or renewable electricity to 100% and includes substantial investment in the electrification of upstream oil and gas production and industrial access to electricity.
 These measures are anticipated to result in a significant increase in electricity demand from BC Hydro.
+The key initiatives aimed at supporting British Columbia’s energy objectives include BC Hydro’s recent procurements of clean and renewable energy.
+In April 2024, BC Hydro launched its first competitive Call for Power in over 15 years to acquire new sources of clean, renewable electricity.
+As part of the Call for Power, BC Hydro required eligible projects to include at least 25% Indigenous equity participation by one or more British Columbia First Nations whose asserted traditional territory included the location of a proposed project.
+In December 2024, BC Hydro awarded ten Electricity Purchase Agreements (EPA) to successful proponents that will provide nearly 5,000 gigawatt-hours (GWh) per year of clean and renewable electricity.

-BC Hydro is nearing completion of the Site C Clean Energy Project (Site C), a third dam and hydroelectric generating station on the Peace River in northeastern British Columbia.
-Site C will add 5,100 gigawatt hours of electricity each year and will provide 1,100 MW of dependable capacity to the system.
-Site C’s earliest in-service date is currently projected to be 2025.
+In late 2024, BC Hydro completed the construction and filling of the Site C Clean Energy Project (Site C), a third dam and hydroelectric generating station on the Peace River in northeastern British Columbia.
+Site C has added 5,100 gigawatt hours per year of electricity and will provide 1,100 MW of dependable capacity to the system.
 Even with Site C coming online, British Columbia will require new renewable power to achieve its objectives under the CleanBC Roadmap to 2030